IsraelSGarcia/youtube-fullscreen-scrollbar-fix/README.md

 Feel free to open an issue or pull request if you encounter any bugs or want to contribute to the project!
 ```

-### Explanation of the `README.md`:

-- **Installation**: This section explains how to install the script and the requirements (Tampermonkey).
-- **How It Works**: Provides a high-level explanation of the functionality of the script (fixing the horizontal scrollbar in fullscreen mode).
-- **Code Explanation**: A detailed breakdown of the key parts of the code (Injected CSS, enforcing the overflow style, event listeners, and the MutationObserver).
-- **License**: This section specifies the MIT license and provides a link to the `LICENSE` file in the repository.
-- **Changelog**: Tracks version changes and provides a brief description of each release.

-This README gives users a clear understanding of the purpose, installation process, and internal workings of the script while also being structured and easy to follow.